ConcurrentProgramming/TP1/README.md

 # TP1
-Modeling a consumer and producer to they can have accessing a market
+Modeling a consumer-producer to they can have accessing a market